AaronC81/sord/README.md

     the signature is changed from a single-line to a multi-line block.
     (Default: 4)
   - `--replace-errors-with-untyped`: Uses `T.untyped` instead of `SORD_ERROR_*` constants.
+  - `--include-messages` and `--exclude-messages`: Used to filter the logging messages given by Sord. `--include-messages` acts as a whitelist, printing only messages of the specified logging kinds, whereas `--exclude-messages` acts as a blacklist and suppresses the specified logging kinds.
+Both flags take a comma-separated list of logging kinds, for example `omit,infer`.
+    (You cannot specify both `--include-messages` and `--exclude-messages`.)

 ## Example